-When you are in Fennville, you'll notice that it is more blue-collar than most other communities in America.
-47.27% of Fennville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fennville is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Fennville who work in office and administrative support (14.55%), food service (8.43%), and maintenance occupations (5.95%).
+Fennville is a blue-collar town, with 39.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Fennville is a city of sales and office workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Fennville who work in office and administrative support (12.84%), sales jobs (7.81%), and management occupations (7.77%).

-The per capita income in Fennville in 2010 was $13,152, which is low income relative to Michigan and the nation.
-This equates to an annual income of $52,608 for a family of four.
-Fennville also has one of the higher rates of people living in poverty in the nation, with 32.16% of its population below the federal poverty line.
+The per capita income in Fennville in 2010 was $26,491, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $105,964 for a family of four.
+However, Fennville contains both very wealthy and poor people as well.

-Fennville is a somewhat ethnically-diverse city.
+Fennville is a very ethnically-diverse city.
 The people who call Fennville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fennville residents report their race to be White, followed by Black or African-American.
+The greatest number of Fennville residents report their race to be White, followed by Asian.
 Fennville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 50.09% of the city’s residents.
-Important ancestries of people in Fennville include Irish, Dutch, English, and Polish.
+People of Hispanic or Latino origin account for 22.32% of the city’s residents.
+Important ancestries of people in Fennville include Dutch, German, Irish, English, and European.

 The most common language spoken in Fennville is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Polish.